daliabtnj/Web-Program/README.md

   - var isLoggedIn = true if form is handled.
   - Have 3 predefined emails and passwords as existing clients.
   - Create html for book-services (copy paste customer-dashboard and fix it up).

+- Copy:
+  - book service (if not signed in then redirect to sign up page).
+If service is booked then just output a confirmation and the bills.
+  -